 Roderick "Rod" Dorman is a principal in the Los Angeles office.
-For more than 30 years, he has successfully represented major corporations and entrepreneurs as lead trial counsel in complex business disputes, antitrust matters, and intellectual property litigation.
+For more than 40 years he has successfully represented major corporations and entrepreneurs as lead trial counsel and senior advisor in complex business disputes, antitrust matters, and intellectual property litigation in both district courts, state courts, appellate courts, and the International Trade Commission.
 Rod’s success in resolving disputes, both inside and outside of the courtroom, springs from the unique perspective gained by having served in nearly every possible legal capacity.
-His legal career started as a client (in-house lawyer for Conoco Inc); continued as a federal prosecutor (trial lawyer for the United States Department of Justice, Antitrust Division); then proceeded as a partner and lead litigator in firms he founded, in a nationally recognized intellectual property boutique firm, and a national, full-service firm where he co-chaired the Patent and Technology Group worldwide.
+His legal career started as a client (in-house lawyer for Conoco Inc); continued as a federal prosecutor (trial lawyer for the United States Department of Justice, Antitrust Division); then proceeded as a partner and lead litigator in firms he founded, in a nationally recognized intellectual property boutique firm, and in an international , highly respected, full-service firm where he co-chaired the Patent and Technology Group worldwide.
+Rod is the unique trial lawyer/ corporate counselor who, when solicited for consideration for a potential litigation assignment, immediately asks “What is the business objective you want accomplished” and only thereafter discusses legal issues and strategy.

 While Rod’s practice involves a broad range of business, partnership, and intellectual property disputes, he focuses heavily on the prosecution and defense of patent cases.
-Rod has been lead trial counsel in more than 200 patent cases and has argued more than 20 appeals in the United States Court of Appeals for the Federal Circuit.
+Rod has been lead trial counsel in more than 250 patent cases and has been lead appellate counsel and has argued 25 appeals in the United States Court of Appeals for the Federal Circuit.
 These cases have involved pharmaceuticals, medical products, wireless telecommunications, automotive paint films, reformulated fuels, post-tension concrete, chip design, computer software, and a host of other technologies.

 - Baxter Int’l Inc. v.
 McGaw Inc.: Successfully preserved a $400 million sales per year product line for B. Braun, formerly McGaw Inc., in the defense of a major patent infringement case in federal court in Chicago.
 Baxter Healthcare and Baxter Int’l had sued McGaw Inc. for patent infringement on 13 claims in three different patents arising from McGaw’s manufacture and sale of needle-less injection sites for IV sets, intended to avoid accidental needle sticks and resulting HIV exposure.
 On three patent claims there was no non-infringement defense, and there was evidence of copying by McGaw.
 Baxter sought a preliminary injunction and the court specially set the case for trial only four months after the case was filed.
 Rod was lead trial counsel in the jury trial in which the court restricted each side to 40 hours of examination for the entire case.
 During the plaintiffs’ case, Rod used 19 of those 40 hours cross-examining the two inventors to prove they had defrauded the Patent Office.
 The jury found non-infringement on the majority of asserted patent claims and further found the remaining asserted patent claims invalid.
 Additionally, the trial court was persuaded by clear and convincing evidence that Baxter had committed inequitable conduct in the prosecution of the patents.
 The Federal Circuit Court of Appeals affirmed these determinations.